Our belief in our employees is supported by a complete compensation strategy that includes competitive wages, benefits, pension plans and leaves.

 Human Resources (HR) manages and evaluates pay and classification systems and develops and recommends policies and procedures that allow the town to be internally equitable and externally competitive.

 Our objective is to establish pay and classification practices that allow the town to attract and retain excellent employees capable of realizing personal and organizational goals.

-Union and non-union salary and wage grids for specific employee groups can be accessed below:
+Union and non-union salary and wage grids for specific employee groups:

 Approved overtime is paid in compliance with the Employment Standards Act 2000 and/or details contained within specific collective agreements or corporate policies.